Texas City disaster: Ships

 SS Grandcamp was a recently re-activated 437-foot-long (133 m) Liberty ship.
-Originally named SS Benjamin R. Curtis in Los Angeles in 1942, the ship served in the Pacific theatre and was mothballed in Philadelphia after World War II.
+Originally named SS Benjamin R. Curtis in Los Angeles in 1942, the ship served in the Pacific theater and was mothballed in Philadelphia after the war.
 In a Cold War gesture, the ship was assigned by the U.S. to the French Line to assist in the rebuilding of France, along with other efforts in Europe.
-Along with the ammonium nitrate—a very common cargo on the high seas—it was carrying small arms ammunition, machinery, and bales of sisal twine on the deck.
+Accordingly, she was captained by a French crew led by Captain Charles de Guillebon.
+Along with the ammonium nitrate—a very common cargo on the high seas—she was carrying small-arms ammunition, machinery, and bales of sisal twine on the deck.
+Her engine was undergoing repairs while docked and thus the ship was inoperable.

 Another ship in the harbor, SS High Flyer, was docked about 600 feet (200 m) away from Grandcamp.
 The ammonium nitrate aboard the two ships, and fertilizer in an adjacent warehouse, were intended for export to farmers in Europe.
 Grandcamp had arrived from Houston, where the port authority did not permit the loading of ammonium nitrate.